sanyokmalyshev/wine4you/README.md

-## Team project with BE, QA, UI/UX
+## Team project with BackEnd, QA, UI/UX
 ## Technologies used in the project
 - HTML5, CSS3, Sass (SCSS)
 - React,